The Argument: Dan Lanning Will Win the Next National Title

 The Saban coaching tree keeps growing.
 The question entering 2026 is which branches are evolving, and which are starting to break under the weight of a model built for an era that's rapidly changing.

-For the methodology behind the coaching profiles referenced here, see What Is Coaching DNA?.
+For the methodology behind the coaching profiles referenced here, see What Is a Coaching Imprint?.